Agnitor44/allBasic/README.md

-This app is all about small things, which every developer should can.
+This app is all about small things, which every developer should be able to do.
 Nav is just small routing to the root path '/'.

 1) Notes - Nothing to complicated.
-Modals where maden by @material-ui.
+Modals were made by @material-ui.

 ![alt text](https://cdn.discordapp.com/attachments/630797359252504643/813244188018999296/unknown.png)